Local 10 News family mourns loss of Todd Tongen

 PEMBROKE PARK, Fla. - Local 10 News journalists are trained to cover heart-breaking tragedies.
-They perform their duties under stress even when they are in pain themselves.
-The local newsroom often grieves with the community, and it wasn't any different on Monday when the newsroom lost one of their own.
+They perform their duties under stress even when they are in pain, and they often mourn with the community.
+It wasn't any different on Monday when the newsroom lost one of their own.

 At 56, Todd Tongen, a beloved Local 10 News veteran, died at home in Broward County's town of Southwest Ranches.
 For Jeff Weinsier, an investigative reporter who has been with Local 10 News for 25 years, Tongen was not just a colleague.
 He was a friend and a partner in crime.